schmudde/blog/content/posts/2020-06-06-internet-governance.md

 The United Nations' Internet Governance Forum (IGF) moderates discussion and publishes guidelines for public and private policy-makers working in cyberspace.
 Governments, international organizations, businesses, and those representing the interests of civil society are invited to find common ground in a "multi-stakeholder" structure.

-The [stakeholders' dialogue on the future of internet governance](https://wetheinternet.org/) was intiated by the United Nations' Secretary-General over four session from June 5th to June 6th.
+The [stakeholders' dialogue on the future of internet governance](https://wetheinternet.org/) was initiated by the United Nations' Secretary-General over four session from June 5th to June 6th.
 I attended the final session on the 6th.
 We evaluated [three scenarios for the future of internet governance](/papers/future-internet-gov.pdf) proposed by the *[High-Level Panel on Digital Cooperation](https://digitalcooperation.org/)*.[^high-level] The models are quite abstract. **The models do not address specific issues** such as how to ensure privacy on the internet or how to mitigate the fragmentation of the internet.
 Rather, they are different **structures to help network citizens work towards more egalitarian solutions**.

 [^high-level]: The panel is concerned about a broad range of issues on the internet.
 As constituted, the member's top issues include: 1) cybercrime, cyberterrorism, cyberconflict, 2) data ownership and governance, 3) access to the internet and digital technologies, 4) bias and transparency related to algorithms and artificial intelligence, 5) disinformation and online freedom of expression.